 The current state of supply chain

-Supply chains today are being disrupted like never before.
-Consumers are demanding the best product selection, rapid delivery, and customizability options at the best prices.
+Today’s supply chains are being disrupted like never before.
+Consumers demand the best product selection, rapid delivery, and customizability options at the best prices.
 And all of this while the world faces uncertainties brought about by climate change, trade tensions, resource scarcity, the effects of COVID-19, and most recently, the energy, food, and finance crisis caused by the war in Ukraine.

 Forecasting is a critical activity that helps companies predict future demand, mitigate potential risks, and capitalize on emerging opportunities.
-However, due to the increasingly volatile environment, businesses are being forced to depart from traditional forecasting methods, siloed processes, and legacy technologies make value leakage extremely difficult to prevent.
-Therefore, businesses are urgently focusing on digitally evolving their forecasting capabilities and operations, lest they risk continued value leakage throughout the company.
+Still, the current volatile environment is increasing pressure on businesses to reduce value leakage.
+Organizations face problems because traditional forecasting methods, siloed processes, and legacy technologies make value leakage extremely difficult to prevent.
+Therefore, businesses are urgently focusing on digitally evolving their forecasting capabilities and operations.

-Next-generation technologies such as artificial intelligence (AI), and specifically machine learning (ML), can significantly increase the accuracy of a business’ forecast, help it navigate a volatile demand landscape, and ensure its continued growth.
+Next-generation technologies such as artificial intelligence (AI), specifically machine learning (ML), can significantly increase a business’s forecast accuracy, help it navigate a volatile demand landscape, and ensure its continued growth.
 A few years ago, an AI/ML-based planning solution would have been a maturity-phased objective, but now it has become a business imperative to reduce value leakage.

 The limitations of traditional forecasting